Club Med White Chocolate Bread

 Cut in half and form the dough whatever shape you desire.

 I just rolled it out.
 I made it into long and somewhat skinny loaf shape.
 You can make two big round loaves or a many small dinner rolls if you want.
-You will need to adjust the baking time depends on the size and shape of your loaf.
+You will need to adjust the baking time depending on the size and the shape of your loaf.

 Let them rise again, about 45-60 minutes.
 Then put them into preheated hot 450˚F oven and bake for 10 minutes.
 Reduce the oven to 350˚F and continue to bake another 10-15 minutes until the crust is nicely browned.

 Here it is.
-Looks like they came from a famous bakery.
+Looks like they came from a famous bakery shop.

 You will need to cool them down, but I couldn’t resist.
 That is my weakness.
 I sliced while they are still hot and you can guess what came next.